xaur/decred-news/guidelines.md

 >
 > Translated by: x, y, z

 5\.
 Note whether the translation is full or partial.
 If partial, note what was covered or what was omitted.
-The best places for such note are start or end of the document.
+Put this note at the start or end of the document.

 6\.
 When finished, submit your translation for listing on the [index](https://xaur.github.io/decred-news/) and [mirrors](https://xaur.github.io/decred-news/mirrors.html) pages.
 Either create a [pull request](https://github.com/xaur/decred-news/pulls), or create an [issue](https://github.com/xaur/decred-news/issues) or let us know in [#writers\_room](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org).

 7\.
 Consider mirroring your translations in a GitHub repository.
-This will allow easy replication, thus hardening censorship resistance.
+This will allow easy replication and increase censorship resistance.
 For example, see [Arabic](https://github.com/Insaf01/decred-journal-ar) or [Chinese](https://github.com/Guang168/DecredCNJournal) repos.

 8\.
 Coordinate with writers and other translators in [#writers\_room](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org).
 Share your experiences: how long the translation took to make, how big is your audience, what do they find more or less valuable to translate.